Icare Sustainably Kenya

 Articles about Kenyan Projects

-With pride we present the e-book of all succesful mini-projects executed during the global week of action: Read the book here
+With pride, we present the e-book of all successful mini-projects executed during the global week of action: Download the e-book here You can support out work by leaving a donation.
+Any help will help Icare to reach it's objective to empower marginalized youth to...

 Bridging the widening gap in education between the poor and the rich during and in the wake of Covid-19 with a focus on Kenya